prophile/typ-report/sections/design.md

 case the state is held in free variables; existential state arrows keep the state explicit.

+The existential constraint also prevents the state from "leaking" beyond being used in further computations[^pun], as would be true for the automaton formulation.

+[^pun]: Thus, sadly, robbing me of my opportunity to make an ``existential crisis'' pun.

 The various instances differ for the existential state arrow from ordinary state arrows as a result of the type of the state not necessarily being the same between two arrows being combined.
 In particular, the composition of two arrows